Hosmer Doll Houses

-Lancastrians, we are almost done with the first phase of exhibit preparation to display some of Lancaster’s special treasures.
-Thanks to the Lancaster Historical Society, and working closely with the Lancaster Historical Commission, we are now gearing up to show a sampling of Mr. Herbert Hosmer’s wonderful collections.
+Thanks to the Lancaster Historical Society, and working closely with the Lancaster Historical Commission, we are now have a full exhibit of a sampling of Mr. Herbert Hosmer’s wonderful collections.

 For the last two years, I have been volunteering my time to clean, paint, decorate and thus restore four of Mr. Hosmer’s dollhouses.
 The pride of his collection, and now ours, is the Parsons-Chandler house, an exact model of an early family home in Boston.
 We also have a Victorian sea captain’s house, a four-story brick house that includes a bakery and bookstore, and, a cottage currently occupied by an older couple who use it as their summer house.